sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_27_SevenSegmentDisplayQuiz/Quiz01.md

 **Description**

-a) If the input is zero, all wires are green, except ‘g’. g is the display in the middle, so it will be off and all others are on and display will be like 0 in human readable format.

-b) If the input is zero, all wires are green, except ‘g’. g is the display in the middle, so it will be off and all others are on and display will be like 0 in human readable format.

-c) If the input is zero, all wires are green, except ‘g’. g is the display in the middle, so it will be off and all others are on and display will be like 0 in human readable format.

-d) If the input is zero, all wires are green, except ‘g’. g is the display in the middle, so it will be off and all others are on and display will be like 0 in human readable format.
+If the input is zero, all wires are green, except ‘g’. g is the display in the middle, so it will be off and all others are on and display will be like 0 in human readable format.

 ---
 ---